chanchantang/todo/README.md

     or
 When user updates task using editor, update task internally

-- Add categories for tasks
+- Add categories for tasks ✅
-- Have a way to view tasks by category
+- Have a way to view tasks by category ✅
+- Remove / delete categories

 - Add checkbox for completion